 Sleep sacks are safe to use long-term for babies that can roll, stand, crawl and walk.

 Transition your baby to the crib

-If your 10 month old sleeps in a DockaTot, Rock n Play or any other “lounger” it’s time to move him to the crib.
-At 10 months, most babies are rolling, sitting and starting to crawl.
-A cosy, nest-like pod may have helped your young baby sleep well, but your older baby needs space to move around and get himself into different sleep positions.
+If your baby won’t sleep in their crib at 10 months old and instead sleeps in a DockaTot, Rock n Play or any other “lounger” it’s time to move him to the crib.
+At 10 months, most babies are rolling, sitting and starting to crawl or cruise.
+A cozy, nest-like pod may have helped your young baby sleep well, but your older baby needs space to move around and get himself into different sleep positions.
 Imagine if you had to sleep in one position all night!
 You’d wake with numb, tingling limbs!

 As babies become mobile they need room to roll around and get themselves comfortable.
 This is vital for self-soothing (something your 10 month old baby is capable of.)
 Plus, the crib is the safest sleep space for little ones.
 So transition your baby to the crib now, where he’ll happily sleep for the next few years!

 Here are my guides for transitioning out of the DockaTot and Rock n Play.

 The purpose of a bedtime routine is to calm your baby every evening, so that her body can relax and welcome sleep.
 In fact, research shows that a consistent bedtime routine helps children fall asleep quicker, wake less often at night and improves maternal mood.
 (A triple win!)